 At the same time, collegiate Buckthal turned into Mr. Buckthal, teacher, and opened a bike shop in Owego, NY, involving Babcock.
 With Dale Buckthal’s encouragement, Kevin Babcock broke off on his own.

 In June 1981, Babcock gained a bit of notoriety.
-The crossing of the U.S. from Los Angeles to New York City was becoming the rage.
-Ithaca’s Jim Black was sponsored by Lotus Bicycles to attempt to break the trans-continental record of 14 days.
+Crossing the U.S. from Los Angeles to New York City was becoming the rage.
+Ithaca’s Jim Black was sponsored by Lotus Bicycles in an attempt to break the trans-continental record of 14 days.
 Babcock was hired to be the mechanic on the handful of state-of-the-art Lotus Bicycles.
 Although the record attempt failed, the experience gained on the road was invaluable.

 Shortly after the cross-country journey, Babcock went full-time into the bicycle business and also worked closely with his friend Dale Buckthal, as Buckthal was laying the corner stone for what would be known as the Tioga Velo Club.
 As the monthly time trial turned into the weekly time trial, and even some road races, Babcock began to focus on the business aspects of cycling.

 The year 2004 brought with it a new sense of excitement.
 One thousand square feet will only hold so many bikes, parts, and accessories.
 On September 7th, Kevin Babcock purchased Ted’s Bike Shop.
-Jan and Ted have felt the urge to live life to its fullest.
-Without the constraints of having to work every day, they can now bike ride, sail their boat, or be able to visit their much-loved family.
+Jan and Ted had felt the urge to live life to its fullest.
+Without the constraints of having to work six days a week, they were able to bike ride, sail their boat and spend lots of time traveling and visiting their much loved family.

-Kevin Babcock has vowed to merge all of the best features of Ted’s Bike Shop and Babcock Bicycles into one extraordinary biking experience.
-Ted has said, “It’s two great names under one roof”.
-Well said.
-Stop by and visit us soon.
+Kevin Babcock vowed to merge all of the best features of Ted's Bike Shop and Babcock Bicycles into one extraordinary biking experience.
+Ted stated, "it's two great names under one roof".
+Indeed!